 Wow, I find it really impressive that the crane defends itself so well.

 However, there is another reason, why the crane is important to all people interested in Taijiquan: it is said that the legendary Zhang San Feng (張三豐) invented Taijiquan after watching a fight between a crane and snake.
-Now let’s have a look at what at a crane fighting a snake!
+Now let’s have a look at what at a crane fighting a snake (starts at 0:35):

 Not much spreading its wings here, though!

 Now you know: you shouldn’t underestimate a ready-to-fight crane!
-So next time you do the Taijiquan form and do the “White Crane Spreads its Wings”, remember how skilled, agile, and striking a crane is!
+So next time you do the Tai Chi form “White Crane Spreads its Wings”, remember how skilled, agile, and striking a crane is!

 P.S.: If you want to continue reading about “White Crane Spreads its Wings”, I recommend this article from Bruce Frantzis.